clintmillerportfolio/clintmillerportfolio.github.io/about.md

 <img class="col one right" src="/img/clint.jpg">

 <br/>
-Clint Miller is a Associate Creative Director at Wunderman Thompson where he spearheads mobile & conversation design.
-Previously he worked as a UX Manager for Assurant, a Fortune 500 insurance company.
+I am currently an Associate Creative Director at Wunderman Thompson Apps where I lead product design teams.
+Previously I worked as a UX Manager for Assurant, a Fortune 500 insurance company.

+My focus is building a shared understanding of customer goals with my coworkers.
+I mentor designers, pair with developers and write user stories with project managers.

+Working at an agency, you inherently work on a lot of projects.
+This has been a great way for me to continually refine my process.
+I’ve become a professional learner, problem solving across numerous industries.
+People tell me I’m great at explaining complex ideas in a simple way.
+I pride myself on my storytelling and presentation abilities.

-His focus is on strategy and prototyping for emerging tech.
-Combining these skills gives brands a glimpse into their future.
-His client work has included AT&T, ConEdison and CNN. in 2016, His work on the MLS Apple Watch app was highlighted on stage at an Apple Keynote.
+In 2016, my work on the MLS Apple Watch app was highlighted on stage at an Apple Keynote.

-During his 14 years in design, he’s stayed on the cusp of change, moving from the Web to Mobile to Voice.
+In my 15+ years in design, I’ve stayed on the cusp of change, working in Web, Mobile and Voice.

-He believes Voice is the way of the future, given its "heads-up" nature, allowing us to meet our digital needs and get back to the real world.

-In his free time, he enjoys disc golf and going on adventures through Midway Woods with his 2 year old son.
+In my free time I enjoy cycling and going on adventures with my 3 year old son.

+#### Selects Skills & Software
+Sketch • Framer • Figma • Omnigraffle • Invision • White-boarding • Agile • User Story Mapping • Miro • a11y • Keynote • Zeplin

 #### Recent Articles
 UXmatters